sakshipatel29/Data-Structures-and-Algorithms/README.md

 - 🔹 🔄 Trade-offs Between Time and Space Complexity

 ## 🤝 Contributing
 Contributions are always welcome!
 If you'd like to add explanations, optimize code, or include new problem-solving approaches, feel free to submit a pull request.

-## 📜 License
-This repository is open-source and available under the **MIT License**.

 ---